Raw-JSON/0FluffStart/README.md

 ## 🏗 Architectural Stability & Forking

-The removal of the news feed feature was a deliberate choice to ensure **0FluffStart** remains the **most stable, minimalist core dashboard available.**

 **This project is ready to be forked.** We actively invite serious developers to use this minimal foundation for their own complex features.

 * **MIT License:** Go wild.
 There are no restrictions on how you use this code.